fortes/metalsmith-dom-transform/README.md

 * `transforms`: array of functions that serve as DOM transformations.
 Each function takes three arguments:
   * `dom`: The root of the DOM for that page
-  * `data`: Metalsmith object for the page, contains metadata, etc.
+  * `file`: File path for the page being transformed
-  * `metalsmith`: Metalsmith instance, passed to all plugins
+  * `info`: Object that holds the same arguments passed to all metalsmith plugins, namely:
+    * `files`: Dictionary of all files being processed by this metalsmith instance
+    * `metalsmith`: Metalsmith instance
   * `done`: Callback for transformation completion

 ## Requirements

-Uses Promises, so requires a relatively recent (4.x or higher) version of node.
+Uses `async`/`await`, so requires a relatively recent (8.x or higher) version of node.

 ## Plugins built on this one